smittytone/PreviewCode/README.md

     * Improved font selection code.
     * Separate font style selection.
     * Accelerate loading of the **Preferences** panel, especially on Intel Macs.
-    * Bug fixes and code streamlining.
+    * Code streamlining.
+    * Fixed a rare bug in the previewer error reporting code.
     * Apple wants links to other apps to be App Store links.
 So be it.
 What Apple wants, Apple gets.
 * 1.0.0 *16 June 2021*
     * Initial public release.